Horizon Straddling ISCOs in Spherically Symmetric String Black Holes: Equatorial Circular Geodesics in GMGHS BH:

-In the limit $b\rightarrow 0$, we get $r_{mb}=4M$ which is the radius of marginally bound orbit for Schwarzschild blackhole.
-At the extreme limit $b=2M$, marginally bound orbit occurs at the radius $r_{mb}=2M$ for extremal GMGHS blackhole.
-From astrophysical point of view the most important class of orbits are innermost stable circular orbit(ISCO), which occurs at the point of inflection of the effective potential ${\cal V}_{eff}$.
+From the astrophysical point of view the most important class of orbit is innermost stable circular orbit(ISCO), which occurs at the point of inflection of the effective potential ${\cal V}_{eff}$.
 Thus at the point of inflection